 Study Coordinator, Alexa Geltzeiler, ScM, CGC

-Alexa Geltzeiler has been a clinical and research genetic counselor in the department of pediatrics at Columbia since Spring 2019.
+Alexa Geltzeiler has been a clinical and research genetic counselor in the department of pediatrics since Spring 2019.
 She works on the Simons Searchlight project, one of the largest studies of the genetic causes of autism and neurodevelopmental disorders ever undertaken.